Swastikjangir/Health_Care/DEPLOY_RENDER.md

 # Deploying Backend to Render

-## IMPORTANT: Fixed Dependency Conflicts
+## IMPORTANT: Fixed Multiple Dependency Conflicts

-The main issue was a dependency conflict between TensorFlow 2.13.0 and newer FastAPI/Pydantic versions.
-I've fixed this by using compatible package versions.
+I've resolved two major dependency conflicts:
+1. **TensorFlow vs FastAPI/Pydantic** - Fixed with compatible versions
+2. **Pillow version conflicts** - Fixed with Pillow 9.5.0

 ### What Was Fixed
 - **TensorFlow 2.13.0** requires `typing-extensions<4.6.0`
 - **FastAPI 0.104.1** and **Pydantic 2.0.3** need `typing-extensions>=4.6.1`
-- **Solution**: Use FastAPI 0.95.2 + Pydantic 1.10.8 (compatible with TensorFlow 2.13.0)
+- **Solution**: Use FastAPI 0.95.2 + Pydantic 1.10.8

+- **Pillow conflicts**: matplotlib, reportlab, and streamlit had conflicting Pillow requirements
+- **Solution**: Use Pillow 9.5.0 (compatible with all packages)

 ### Method 1: Use render.yaml (Recommended)
 1. **Commit and push** the updated `render.yaml` file to your repository